 In the Peruvian legal system, litigation hardly ever evolves as a result of U.S. litigation, because they are different models with different regulations on liability.
-A result of U.S. litigation could contribute to academic knowledge in law, but will not specifically impact on litigation or on a future judgment.
+A result of U.S. litigation could contribute to academic knowledge in law but will not specifically impact litigation or a future judgment.